Fishbowler/tempoflex-chrome-extension/README.md

 ## Oddities

 Tempo starts the day with every user being behind by 7½ hours (or your configured daily work hours).
-TempoFlex adapts to this by ignoring today's hours if today is a working day.
-If it's a UK Bank Holiday, or a weekend, it'll continue to count today's hours (although you probably should take a break...)
+TempoFlex adapts to this by ignoring today's hours if today is a working day, up to the configured work hours.
+This means that if it's a UK Bank Holiday, or a weekend, it'll count all of today's hours since the "configured" amount should be 0 (so you probably should take a break...)

 ## Acknowledgements